If weed is properly stored and dried it will not go bad.

 Cannabis buds have one very dangerous archenemy — mold.

-If the weed is cured and stored with too much moisture inside it, it can become moldy and unsmokable.
+If weed is dried, cured and stored with too much moisture inside it, it can become moldy and unsmokable.

-You can easily recognize moldy weed by closely examining the bud with a magnifying glass: the mold appears as a dense grayish cobweb on certain areas of the flower.
+You can easily recognize moldy weed by closely examining the bud with a magnifying glass: Mold looks like a dense grayish cobweb.

 MMJDoctorOnline provides another alternative: